qqibrow/qqibrow.github.io/_posts/2015-04-12-Record-Replay_Live_Stream.md

 2. Authentication has to be faked and it's not as simple as "enter your username and password".
 3. data comes from multiple source, which means we might repeat 1,2 multiple times.

-We want to accomplish this with the least change of the current system and that's when [socat](http://www.dest-unreach.org/socat/) jumps out.
+We want to accomplish this with the least change of the current system and that's when [socat](http://www.dest-unreach.org/socat/) stands out.

 ## Socat
-`socat` is short for `socket concatenate` and its function is very similar with `cat`.
-In cat, `cat file1 file2 file3` will concatenate all files and output to STDOUT, as its name suggests. `socat` could accomplish similar things with sockets.
+socat is short for "socket concatenate" and its function is very similar with [cat](http://unixhelp.ed.ac.uk/CGI/man-cgi?cat).
+In cat, `cat file1 file2 file3` will concatenate all files and output to STDOUT. `socat` could accomplish similar things with sockets.
 Here is a simple echo server using socat.
 For each request, it will echo the complete HTTP request back.

 {% highlight bash %}
 socat TCP-LISTEN:8080,fork exec:'cat' &